DataDriven 75: 90 Days of Data Engineer Interview Data

 The Customer Who Changed is the SCD Type 2 problem in the DD75 and the most-attempted L6 problem on the list.

-The 73 are not who you would guess.
+The 73 are not who one would guess.
 They are not concentrated at FAANG.
 They are not the data engineers with graduate degrees.
-The seniority breakdown is closer to flat than to top-heavy: a healthy share of mid-level DEs, fewer staff+ than you would think.
+The seniority breakdown is closer to flat than to top-heavy: a healthy share of mid-level DEs, fewer staff+ than expected.

-A theory the data cannot fully prove but every senior DE we mention it to agrees with: you learn SCD Type 2 from a book once, and you learn it for real the morning after a backfill silently corrupts historical rows in production.
+A theory the data cannot fully prove but every senior DE agrees with: SCD Type 2 is learned from a book once, and learned for real the morning after a backfill silently corrupts historical rows in production.
 The DEs who land it cold are mostly the ones who already lived through that incident, and the merge logic is etched into them in a way no textbook can match.

 The DD75 version of that lesson is cheaper than the on-call version.